-Most other companies I have reviewed tailor starting plans suitable for a single website and nothing more, which makes the Namecheap offering valuable and unique.
+Most other companies I have reviewed offer starting plans suitable for a single website and nothing more, which makes the Namecheap lower-tier hosting valuable and unique.

 Considering all the features the smallest Namecheap plan includes, I must say that it is an excellent opportunity for people who want to host two or three small or medium sites.

 2. Free Migrations and More

 Namecheap offers site migration for free.
 If you have an existing cPanel website elsewhere and decide to move over to Namecheap, the steps are simple, straightforward, and require very little involvement on your behalf.

 You simply have to provide access to Namecheap web hosting technicians to your current cPanel and that’s it.
 They will work their magic without any further involvement and probably without any downtime.
 Even if there is one, it won’t exceed 15 minutes.